Applications open for Cultural Wellbeing Grants 2023

 Make It York’s purpose is to develop and promote the city and its surroundings – nationally and internationally – as a vibrant and attractive place to live, visit, study, work and do business.
 Its mission is to grow the economic prosperity and wider wellbeing of York and its citizens.
 In practice, this means delivering a range of projects and programmes based around our corporate strategic priorities.

-- City positioning and profile-raising
+· City positioning and profile-raising

-- Delivering the city’s ground-breaking Cultural Strategy
+· Ensuring an exciting city centre· Delivering the city’s ground-breaking Culture Strategy